Honda makes reliable, well-designed, and constructed mowers. You bought one, so you already know this.

 Coil Replacing – Your engine may look different but this process will be the same.
 Remove plastic pull assembly cover.
 Remove pull assembly held on by 3 nuts.

-Fuel tank is now free, take this opportunity to clean it if needed, otherwise no need to remove fuel line, just set it to the rear of the engine.
+Fuel tank is now free, take this opportunity to clean it if needed, otherwise no need to remove the fuel line, just set it to the rear of the engine.

 Remove – Remove two bolts that hold the coil in place.
 Remove the coil control push on wire connector, under the coil.